fruether/MyProject/folder/README.md

 }
 ```

-Here, "^" marks the beginning of the string, "$" marks the end of the string, and "\" escapes a metasymbol (because "." is metasymbol for any character).
-The regular expression is enclosed by "#...#" thereby expressing unambiguously that regular expression matching as opposed to literal name matching is to be applied.
+Here, `^` marks the beginning of the string, `$` marks the end of the string, and `\` escapes a metasymbol (because `.` is metasymbol for any character).
+The regular expression is enclosed by `#...#` thereby expressing unambiguously that regular expression matching as opposed to literal name matching is to be applied.

-The ".jar" file for ANTLR is by no means the only way how files could be associated with ANTLR.
+The `.jar` file for ANTLR is by no means the only way how files could be associated with ANTLR.
 In general, technologies deal with various kinds of files: input, output, configuration files, or others.
-Consider ".g" files, which are an indicator of ANTLR usage because ANTLR's grammar files use this extension.
+Consider `.g` files, which are an indicator of ANTLR usage because ANTLR's grammar files use this extension.
 Thus:

 ```
 {